Electricity sector in Armenia: Installed capacity for electricity generation

 According to International Energy Agency in 2015 electricity generation in Armenia increased since 2009 to nearly 8000 GWh, but still remains below 1990 levels.
 Also, in 2015 Armenia consumed more than twice as much natural gas than in 2009.

 Armenia lacks fossil energy source, and heavily relies on the production of electricity from a nuclear power plant and hydro power plants, and uses imported fossil fuels to operate thermal power plants.
 Solar energy and wind energy productions are just a small portion of the overall electricity production.

-Out of 3213.2 MW of installed capacity in Armenia, the largest portion of electricity generation comes from Metsamor Nuclear Power Plant at 38%, 33% from hydro power plants, 22% from thermal power plants, and the remaining 7% from other renewable sources.
-Similar figures are derived from reports published by Electric Networks of Armenia - during the period of 01.01.2012 - 30.06.2017 breakdown of aggregated electricity supply was: ANPP - 35.8%, all HPPs - 35.6%, all TPPs - 28.5%.
+Out of 3213.2 MW of installed capacity in Armenia, the largest portion of electricity generation comes from Metsamor Nuclear Power Plant at 38%, 33% from hydro power plants, 22% from gas-fired power plants, and the remaining 7% from other renewable sources.
+Similar figures are derived from reports published by Electric Networks of Armenia - during the period of 01.01.2012 - 30.06.2017 breakdown of aggregated electricity supply was: nuclear - 35.8%, hydro - 35.6%, fossil gas - 28.5%.

 The base loaded capacity is provided by the Metsamor Nuclear Power Plant, while the daily load regulation is provided by both the Sevan-Hrazdan Cascade and the Vorotan cascade hydropower plants.
-The aforementioned power plants are the primary domestic production energy sources while thermal power plants depend on imported gas.
+The aforementioned power plants are the primary domestic production energy sources while fossil fuel plants depend on imported gas.

 Nuclear power

 Nuclear power provides 38% of the electricity in Armenia through one operating nuclear reactor, Unit 2 of Metsamor Nuclear Power Plant, which is a WWER-440 reactor with extra seismic reinforcement.
 It was created in 1976 and is the only nuclear power plant in the South Caucasus.
 However, after the Spitak earthquake in 1988, the nuclear power plant's operation was forced to stop, becoming one of the causes of the Armenian energy crisis of 1990's.
 The second unit of the NPP was restarted in October 1995, putting an end to the 'dark and cold years'.

+While Armenia is the sole owner of the plant, the Russian company United Energy Systems (UES) manages the Metsamor NPP.
 Nuclear fuel must be flown in from Russia.
-While Armenia is the sole owner of the plant, the Russian company United Energy Systems (UES) manages the Metsamor NPP.

 A modernization of NPP is scheduled for 2018, which will enhance the safety and increase installed capacity by 40-50 MW.

 Armenia also explores the possibilities of small modular reactor that would give flexibility and the opportunity to build a new nuclear power plant in a short time.

 Earlier it was reported that Armenia is looking for a new reactor with 1060 MW capacity in 2026.